CiscoDevNet/ODL-Cluster-App/README.md

 Some details regarding the architecture:

-- each ODL node is configured with Time Series Data Repository (TSDR) and a database (HSQLDB) to persist stats data.
-This data base is shown becuase it is available in ODL (as is TSDR).
+- each ODL node is configured with Time Series Data Repository (TSDR) and a database (HSQLDB).

+- HSQLDB is shown becuase it is available in ODL.
 Other databases and their attendent configuration are possible.

-TSDR interfaces wiht the database to persist stats and presents northbound APIs so apps can read the stats.
+- TSDR interfaces wiht the database to persist stats and presents northbound APIs so apps can read the stats.
 Any application therefore DOES NOT need details of the specific database internals (i.e. schema).

-NOTE that the stats processed by TSDR and stored in the database are specific to the local ODL node only.
+- Stats processed by TSDR and stored in the database are specific to the local ODL node only.
+In other words stats stored in ODL Node #2 are only for ODL Node #2.

-- each ODL nodes is configured with a collector to recognize specific stats and send them to the TSDR.
+- Collector to recognize specific stats and send them to the TSDR.
 The collector (called controller metrics or collector or CMC)) used with this solution processes stats related to ODL node function (i.e. CPU%, memory consumption, etc.) metrics.
 Other stats not processed by TSDR can be retrieved.

 ![](odl-controller-cluster-app-arch.jpg)